baeolophus/TAGS_shiny_version/README.md

 # Automated tests
 Geolocator data is cleaned visually and manually with this tool.
 A map is created in step 6 to allow you to check whether points are appearing where expected relative to your animal release point.
 Citations explaining the GeoLight location calculation methods are available at https://github.com/slisovski/GeoLight .
-The manual cleaning and annotating created by TAGS is expected to be used before FIXME additional steps (citation).
+You can compare your table and map to the screenshots in the sample .lig file from "Example Use" to determine basic functionality.

 # Community guidelines
 To contribute to TAGS, please create a fork, demonstrate that your changes do not cause unexpected issues in other functionality, then make a pull request on GitHub.
 Claire is currently seeking someone to take over managing the project, so please reach out to her and Eli if you are interested in a stronger role in expanding TAGS.